Skip to main content

 Fundamentals

-You may be on a diligent path of hormonal optimization, carefully following a protocol of or hormone therapy, yet find yourself confronting a persistent challenge with body composition or a feeling that your metabolic health isn’t fully responding.
+You may be on a diligent path of hormonal optimization, carefully following a protocol of testosterone replacement or hormone therapy, yet find yourself confronting a persistent challenge with body composition or a feeling that your metabolic health isn’t fully responding.

 This experience, where one part of the system is addressed while another remains recalcitrant, is a common and deeply personal frustration.
 It points to a fundamental truth of human physiology ∞ our bodies are not a collection of independent components, but a deeply interconnected network of systems.